180107264/proje2.0/README.md

 * What types of phishing attacks exist?

-* What sites can have phishing clones?

-* Which sites which user added?
+* Which sites have the .com extension?

-* What are the most frequently added sites?

-* What are the most frequently added sites for the month?
+* What sites added user #0042?

+* What is Phish_Info where domain2 is www.qooqle.com?

+* Which sites are from your country?

 * How many phishing sites currently exist (in our database)?

-* Are there sites from your country?

 [Our dataset from Kaggle.com](https://www.kaggle.com/aman9d/phishing-data?select=combined_dataset.csv)